Rep. John Alfred McDowell Adair

-Adair, a Democrat, was the representative for Indiana's 8th congressional district from 1915 to 1917.
+Adair was the representative for Indiana’s 8th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Dec 1907 to Mar 1917, Adair missed 258 of 1,211 roll call votes, which is 21.3%.
 This is on par with the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.